 I originally trained as a nurse and worked as a research nurse before becoming involved in research management.
 I also have an interest in ethics.
-I am a lay member of the Ministry of Defence Research Ethics Committee and a Data Champion for the Leeds Institute of Medical Research at St. James's.
+I am a specialist member of the Independent Group Advising on the Release of Data (IGARD), a lay member of the Ministry of Defence Research Ethics Committee and a Data Champion for the Leeds Institute of Medical Research at St. James's.
 I have written extensively for both journals and websites.
 This includes articles for academic journals (such as Nurse Researcher and the Journal of Medical Ethics) and professional journals (such as the British Dental Journal and the Nursing Standard).
 I have also written plain language summaries of research papers for the GenoMEL international research consortium and the CORECT-R programme.

 - MA with distinction in Healthcare Ethics

 - Leeds Institute of Medical Research at St James's